 As part of TFL’s STARS scheme, The Roche School promotes and facilitates active, safe and sustainable travel to and from school.

 As a result of our travel initiatives and a substantial reduction in car usage, we now hold Gold accreditation status.
 Instead of using private cars, the school encourages pupils, parents and staff to walk, cycle, scoot or take public transport.
-We are also committed to reducing congestion in the immediate area and now have mini buses bringing children to school in the mornings from Southfields and Fulham/Putney.
+We are also committed to reducing congestion in the immediate area and have minibuses bringing children to school in the mornings.

 Car usage has been reduced from 48% in 2011 to 29% in 2021.

 This is a substantial change in the way we make decisions about how we travel to and from school.
 The whole school community has worked together to make better travel choices through: